Draft ECMA-426 / March 15, 2025

 code which is generated by the compiler or transpiler.

-A [base64] value, where the most significant bit (the 6th bit) is used as the continuation bit, and the "digits" are encoded into the string least significant first, and where the least significant bit of the first digit is used as the sign bit.
+a base64-encoded variable-length quantity, where the most significant bit (the 6th bit) is used as the continuation bit, and the "digits" are encoded into the string least significant first, and where the least significant bit of the first digit is used as the sign bit.

-The string "iB" represents a Base64 VLQ with two digits.
+The string "iB" represents a base64 VLQ with two digits.
 The first digit "i" encodes the bit pattern 0x100010, which has a continuation bit of 1 (the VLQ continues), a sign bit of 0 (non-negative), and the value bits 0x0001.
 The second digit B encodes the bit pattern 0x000001, which has a continuation bit of 0, no sign bit, and value bits 0x00001.
 The decoding of this VLQ string is the number 17.

-The string "V" represents a Base64 VLQ with one digit.
+The string "V" represents a base64 VLQ with one digit.
 The digit "V" encodes the bit pattern 0x010101, which has a continuation bit of 0 (no continuation), a sign bit of 1 (negative), and the value bits 0x1010.
 The decoding of this VLQ string is the number -10.

-URL referencing the location of a source map from the Generated code.
+URL referencing the location of a source map from the generated code.

 zero-based indexed offset within a line of the generated code, computed as UTF-16 code units for JavaScript and CSS source maps, and as byte indexes in the binary content (represented as a single line) for WebAssembly source maps.